dankamongmen/notcurses/CONTRIBUTING.md

 ## C standard
 Notcurses targets the ISO C11 standard.
 This means you should avoid using GNU C extensions as they might not work outside GCC/Clang.
-To verify your code standard compliance on GCC and Clang you can complile with `-std=c11 -pedantic` command line arguments.
+To verify your standard compliance on GCC and Clang you can compile with `-std=c11 -pedantic` command line arguments.